AuthorizeNet/accept-sdk-android/README.md

                                           .build();
 ```
 ### 2. Prepare Objects rquired to call Token API
- To make the Fetch token API call, you can create a Encryption transaction object as follows:
+ Fetch token API require EncryptTransactionObject and it can be created as follows:

 ```java
  EncryptTransactionObject transactionObject = TransactionObject.